Profit margins: 5 things every startup founder needs to know

 2. Profit is not the only way to benchmark your business

-Benchmarking is the process of measuring your business’s success and then comparing the findings against your competitors.
+Benchmarking is the process of measuring your business’s success and then comparing the findings with those of your competitors.
 That comparison helps you discover areas that can be improved.

 But how exactly do you measure success?

-You can measure key performance indicators such as products, services and general results.
-Each type of benchmarking serves a unique purpose that helps businesses reach their goals.
+You can measure key performance indicators, including products, services, and overall results.
+Each type of benchmarking serves a distinct purpose, helping businesses achieve their goals.

 Here are the six most significant types of benchmarking: